Last Friday it was the prestigious Mad Blog Awards at the Royal Garden Hotel in Kensington, London.

 The train was late, there was a tree on the line.

-Were we ever going to get to London?
+Were we ever going to get to London and the blog awards?

 Finally, placed on the train, nerves started to settle a little and we pulled out our packed lunch, even though it was well past lunch time.
 We were about an hour into the journey, which was pretty slow because of back log of trains, a train traffic jam, over the delay clearing the tree.
 Then Graham said to me, did you pack my shirt!
 What!
 I thought he’d packed all his clothes, now it looked like he was attending the awards shirtless!
 Don’t panic, I remember Sally saying there is a TK Max nearby for those last minute emergencies.
 He’d just have to go and buy a new shirt.